brson/rust-chamber/README.md

 The above is equivalent to the default rustc behavior plus Chamber's blacklist plugin.

-# How it works
+## How it works

-Chamber is a Rust compiler.
+Chamber is a customized Rust compiler.
-It works by linking to rustc directly and augmenting its behavior.
+It links to rustc directly to augment its behavior.
-It has a few major differences compared to stock `rustc`:
+Compared to stock `rustc` there are two major differences:

 1. It injects an arbitrary crate as the standard library, including prelude and macros.
 This is called a 'chamber'.

-2. It disallows linking to *any other crate*.
+2. It uses lint passes to blacklist unsafe features, including linking to any other crate.

-3. It disallows `unsafe` blocks.

-4. It disallows enabling experimental features ("feature gates").

 Chambers do not need to be 'freestanding';
 they may link to std,
 and chambered libraries may be intermixed freely with normal Rust libraries.

 Chamber is a simple program and is structured for readability.
-It is a good demonstration of embedding rustc as well as creating rustc plugins.
+It is a good demonstration of embedding rustc, as well as creating rustc plugins, and incorporating both into Cargo packages.
 See [`src/chamber/lib.rs`](src/chamber/lib.rs).

-# Blacklisted language features
+## Blacklisted language features

 Some Rust features make it easy to break memory safety.
 These are turned off.